Jonathan2251/lbd/source/gpu.rst

   play audio, or load files from a hard drive, or anything like that.
 In this situation, cannot let GPU handle the animation work [#cpu-gpu-role]_.

+- 3D model (CPU) does the rendering animation to generate each frame between keyframes (poses) while GPU does the rendering pipeline from each frame to each pixel's value.

-The flow for 3D/2D graphic processing as the following diagram.
+The flow for 3D/2D graphic processing as :numref:`opengl_flow`.

 .. _opengl_flow:
 .. graphviz:: ../Fig/gpu/opengl-flow.gv
+  :caption: OpenGL Flow

 Basic geometry in computer graphics
 -----------------------------------

-This section instroduce the basic geometry math for computer graphics.
-The computer grapics books has provided topics of transformation of object and position in space.
+This section instroduces the basic geometry math for computer graphics.
+Every computer graphics book has provided topics of transformation of object and position in space.
 Chapter 4 of Blue book: OpenGL SuperBible 7th Edition give a short description (40 pages) and useful concept is a good material for knowing the concept.
 Given the following for Quaternion Product (Hamilton